 Knowing your body fat might sometimes be an optional step.
 However, it is essential if you want to make a calorie meal plan that is as accurate as possible.
 It’s important to know if you have a high level or a low level of body fat.
 If you aren’t sure, you can use a body fat percentage calculator to help you out.

 Category #3: Your Activity Level

-You also need to assess your amount of daily activity, and factor that into your calorie meal plan.
+You also need to assess your amount of daily activity, including walking, running, Zumba, or riding a motorized bike, and factor that into your calorie meal plan.
 When considering your activity level, make sure you determine how much exercise you partake in weekly honestly.
 That way, you can make an accurate calorie meal plan.
 Honesty is essential when reviewing your activity level because how active you are can dramatically differentiate how many calories you should eat daily.
 So, be honest with how much you work out weekly and about how many calories you burn off daily.

 Category #4: Your Goal

 The last thing you’ll need to factor in for your calorie meal plan is your overall goal.
 So, your goal will depend on whether or not you are trying to lose weight or gain weight.
 Once you assess that, figure out your purpose and monitor your progress throughout the first two weeks of your calorie meal plan.
 When you do your monitoring, again be honest with yourself, but also be realistic.
 You don’t want to be too aggressive with your weight loss or weight gain goals because you might wind up not feeling well.
 Not feeling well can curtail your overall progress.
 Make sure you approach your weight loss or weight gain plan in a healthy way.